greg-raven/Department-21/_posts/2009-11-06-drugs-for-women.md

 **JACKASSPIRIN**

-Relieves headache caused by a man who can’t remember your birthday, anniversary, phone number, or to put the toilet seat back down.
+Relieves headache caused by a man who can't remember your birthday, anniversary, phone number, or to put the toilet seat back down.

 **ANTI-TALKSIDENT**